edbennett/publishing-analysis/_episodes/04-jupyter.md

 keypoints:
 - "Jupyter Notebook can be run in a non-linear order, and store their output as well as their input"
 - "Remove all output from notebooks before committing to a pure code repository."
-- "Test notebooks from a fresh kernel, or run them from the command line with `runipy`."
+- "Test notebooks from a fresh kernel, or run them from the command line with `jupyter nbconvert`."
 - "Use environment variables to pass arguments into a notebook."
 ---